-1. The procedures to administer an "SN" Sign District shall be the specific plan procedures set forth in Section 11.5.7 of this Code, except that the findings for a Specific Plan Exception for signage shall be the same as the findings for a Sign Variance, the findings for a Project Permit Adjustment for signage shall be the same as the findings for a Sign Adjustment, and the findings for Project Permit Compliance Review for signage shall be as follows:
+- 1. The procedures to administer an "SN" Sign District shall be the specific plan procedures set forth in Section 11.5.7 of this Code, except that the findings for a Specific Plan Exception for signage shall be the same as the findings for a Sign Variance set forth in Section 14.4.23 of this Code, the findings for a Project Permit Adjustment for signage shall be the same as the findings for a Sign Adjustment set forth in Section 14.4.22 of this Code, and the findings for Project Permit Compliance Review for signage shall be as follows: - a.

-- a.
 All proposed signage complies with the applicable regulations of this Sign District. - b.
 Pursuant to the California Environmental Quality Act, the project incorporates mitigation measures, monitoring measures when necessary, or alternatives identified in the environmental review which would mitigate the negative environmental effects of the project, to the extent physically feasible. - 2.
-For any signage request within a Sign District as identified in Paragraph 1 of this Subsection, the following additional finding shall be used solely to condition an approval and shall not be used to deny a project: - a.
+For any signage request within a Sign District as identified in Paragraph 1 of this Subsection, the following additional findings shall be used solely to condition an approval and shall not be used to deny a project: - a.
 All existing and proposed signs are appropriately scaled to the architectural character of all buildings and structures on the lot. - b.
 All existing and proposed signs result in a complementary enhancement to the architecture on the lot. - c.
-All existing and proposed signs result in a visually uncluttered appearance. - Sec.
-13. Article 4.4 of Chapter I of the Los Angeles Municipal Code is amended to read:
+All existing and proposed signs result in a visually uncluttered appearance.

+Sec.
+1213.
+Article 4.4 of Chapter I of the Los Angeles Municipal Code is amended to read: